-The one-hour "Craftsman Presents: Road to Daytona" featured Fox analyst Larry McReynolds hosting from a set at a NASCAR research facility surrounded by the brand's signage.
-Before certain segments, his lead-ins included a Craftsman reference, and there were other audio mentions throughout.
+The one-hour "Craftsman Presents: Road to Daytona" will feature Fox analyst Larry McReynolds hosting from a set at a NASCAR research facility surrounded by the brand's signage.
+Before certain segments, his lead-ins will include a Craftsman reference, and there will be other audio mentions throughout.

-The special--which aired immediately before Daytona's green flag dropped--had a documentary feel, with a behind-the-scenes look at how crews diligently build their cars to prepare for the upcoming season.
-Vis-à-vis the drivers, there was an "unsung heroes" element.
+The special--which airs immediately before Daytona's green flag drops--has a documentary feel, with a behind-the-scenes look at how crews diligently build their cars to prepare for the upcoming season.
+Vis-à-vis the drivers, there is an "unsung heroes" element.

-It also offered an overview of changes that will affect the NASCAR circuit this year, such as top driver Tony Stewart switching sponsors.
+It also offers an overview of changes that will affect the NASCAR circuit this year, such as top driver Tony Stewart switching sponsors.

 Still, Craftsman was careful to avoid excessively weaving itself into the show, and the content was green-lit by Fox.

-"It cannot feel advertorial," says Mike Alvarez, a senior vice president at Intersport, which worked with Craftsman and Fox on the deal.
-"For the viewer, it [didn't] feel like a stretch--it [was] pretty natural and appropriate for the show."
+"It cannot feel advertorial," said Mike Alvarez, a senior vice president at Intersport, which worked with Craftsman and Fox on the deal.
+"For the viewer, it's not going to feel like a stretch--it's going to feel pretty natural and appropriate for the show."

-"Road to Daytona" was not Craftsman's only high-profile presence during the much-anticipated "500" weekend.
-Saturday brought the debut of a year-long sponsorship of the "ESPN Craftsman Tech Garage."
-And the brand broke a new campaign, partly via spots during the "500" on Fox.
+"Road to Daytona" will not be Craftsman's only high-profile presence during the much-anticipated "500" weekend.
+Saturday brings the debut of a year-long sponsorship of the "ESPN Craftsman Tech Garage."
+And the brand is breaking a new campaign, partly via spots during the "500" on Fox.

-The "Craftsman Tech Garage"--seen for the first time during ESPN's coverage of the "Nationwide Series" race Saturday--is actually a studio with Craftsman signage that will be trucked to different tracks throughout the season.
+The "Craftsman Tech Garage"--which will be seen for the first time during ESPN's coverage of the "Nationwide Series" race Saturday--is actually a studio with Craftsman signage that will be trucked to different tracks throughout the season.
 During races on ESPN, it will serve as the setting for vignettes where a former NASCAR crew chief and others will provide viewers with a look at the mechanics that go into keeping a car on the track at peak performance.